lxianwei003/Udacity-Deep-Learning-Foundation/P2 - image-classification/README.md

+## Running on your local machine:

+1. go to https://www.cs.toronto.edu/~kriz/cifar.html download CIFAR-10 python.

+2. Unzip the dataset and put it in your working directory.

+3. cifar10_dataset_folder_path = '$YOUR_PATH/cifar-10-batches-py' in the first cell of dlnd_image_classification.ipynb

 ## Running the Udacity Deep Learning Foundations image classification project on floydhub.com

+0. Uncomment ClassDLProgress in the

 1. Create an account on [floydhub.com](https://www.floydhub.com) (don't forget to confirm your email).
 You will automatically receive 100 free GPU hours.